Charly6596/mps-lab2/README.md

   - deleteLast over empty queue throws Exception.
   - deleteFirst deletes left most node.
   - deleteLast deletes right most node.
+  - Throws exception when node not in queue
+  - Throws exception when node is null
+  - Throws exception when queue is empty
+  - Size decreases when we delete 1 item
+  - find = null when node is deleted
 - Peek.
   - peekFirst when empty throws Exception.
   - peekLast when empty throws Exception.